 SQL Server Forensics To Carve Evidence From SQL Server MDF Database

-MDF (Master Database File) file being the primary database file of the SQL server, holds schema and data artifacts of the SQL server.
+Before we move toward the SQL Server forensics task, it’s important to learn about the MDF file.
+MDF (Master Database File) file being the primary database file of the SQL server, holds the schema and data artifacts of the SQL server. this makes it quote useful for SQL forensics.
 All the log details of SQL server are stored in a peculiar kind of file format that is available as .ldf file.

 Structure of SQL Server Database Files – SQL Server Forensics